carpentries-incubator/hpc-intro/_episodes/13-modules.md

 A team might depend on a certain package version for their research project - if the software version was to change (for instance, if a package was updated), it might affect their results.
-Having access to multiple software versions allow a set of researchers to take software version out of the equation if results are weird.
+Having access to multiple software versions allow a set of researchers to prevent software versioning issues from affecting their results.

 ## Environment modules (Lmod)